gnuarmeclipse/gnuarmeclipse.github.io-source/pages/developer/eclipse-debugging-options.md

 .../Eclipse.app/Contents/MacOS/eclipse -debug ${HOME}/tmp/debug.options
 ```

-For convenience, you can also copy into the Eclipse folder (for example as `Eclipse.app/Contents/MacOS/.options`) and start Eclipse without the file name:
+For convenience, you can also copy into the file as `.options` Eclipse folder (for example as `Eclipse.app/Contents/MacOS/.options`) and start Eclipse without the file name:

 ```
 .../Eclipse.app/Contents/MacOS/eclipse -debug